dobtco/wintersmith-knowledge-base/contents/articles/screendoor/your_form/collecting_names_and_emails.md

 If you want to change the labels of the name and email address fields, or you don't want them to be at the top of your form, Screendoor lets you replace the default name and email fields with other fields in your form.

-To start, click the "Edit" link on the right side of the project header, and select "Form builder" from the Progress menu.
-Select the Name and Email fields and click the "Remove" link.
+To start, click the "Edit" link on the right side of the project header, and select "The Form" from the project wizard.
+Then, select the Name and Email fields and click "Remove."

 ![Making your project anonymous.](../images/name_email_2.png)